goodguyry/IndexedJS/README.md

 For the ``add`` method, the mode is automatically ``"readwrite"`` and cannot be overridden.

-As with the ``IndexedJS.query`` method, the ``Array`` passed as the optional second argument is the list of ObjectStores you want to query.
+As with the ``IndexedJS.query`` method, the ``Array`` passed as the optional second argument is the list of ObjectStores to query.
 At them moment, there's no support for creating multiple ObjectStores, so there's no need to specify - it's implied (support for multiple ObjectStores in the works).

 ### Options